heysupratim/designpodcastpapers/README.md

-# designpodcastpapers
+# Papers for Season 1
-PDF of Papers mentioned on the Design Discussion Show (podcast.designdiscussion.co)
+This repository collects all the PDF of design academic papers mentioned on the Design Discussion Show (podcast.designdiscussion.co)

+##Season 1